LINWEN607/congregate/README.md

 You can import `pdb` into the class you want to debug through a terminal and add `pdb.set_trace()` around the lines you would like to debug.
 You can read more about using pdb [here](https://fuzzyblog.io/blog/python/2019/09/24/the-python-equivalent-of-byebug-is-pdb-set-trace.html)

+#### Setting up bitbucket server for development

+Refer to [this README](docker/bitbucket/README.md) for details on setting up a BitBucket server for local development

 ## Migration features

 :white_check_mark: = supported